-However, where the matter has not been fully litigated in the merits hearing, the Board has found no prejudice by deferring the matter to the compliance proceeding.
-See Charles E. McCauley Assoc., above; and Baker Mfg.
-Co., 269 NLRB 794 n.
-2, 813 (1984), enfd. in part 759 F.2d 1219 (5th Cir.
-1985).
-See also Solutia, Inc., 357 NLRB 58, 65 n.
+For additional cases where the Board deferred reinstatement issues to compliance, see Wismettac Asian Foods, Inc., above, slip op. at 1 n.
+2 (ordering reinstatement and backpay remedy, but deferring to compliance whether respondent was required to rehire these discriminatees directly, as opposed to through a temporary employment agency); and Solutia, Inc., 357 NLRB 58, 65 n.
 20 (2011) (ordering a reinstatement and backpay remedy, but deferring to compliance whether individual employees who opted to retire after the employer unilaterally transferred their work were entitled to the remedy where all parties agreed to defer litigation of the issue), enfd.
 699 F.3d 50 (1st Cir.
 2012).